 Judy Katz has worked in various training and instructional design roles since 1997.
-She now designs electronic and blending learning experiences for Nike and regularly shares ideas about learning and technology for conferences and publications from The eLearning Guild and ASTD, as well as eLearn Magazine, the E-Learning Uncovered blog, and her own blog.
+She now works as a freelancer in instructional strategy, design, and development.
+She continues to share ideas about learning and technology for The eLearning Guild, ATD, eLearn Magazine, and other organizations.
 She holds an MBA and and M.Ed. in instructional design.

 Designers really need to know a lot about how people think and interact, yet so much of what we “know” turns out to be urban myth when researchers investigate.
 Fortunately, Susan Weinschenk has provided a handy, accessible, and affordable reference that fills in gaps and debunks the myths.
 Read the review here!